 Management of Spruce Pine

-Spruce Pines thrive in acid soil and are not highly recommended for planting in high-pH soil.
-Unlike many other pine trees, Spruce Pines will flourish in partial shade.
+Pines thrive in acid soil and are not highly recommended for planting in high-pH soil.
+Unlike many other pine trees, Pines will flourish in partial shade.
 Moist, well-drained areas with direct sunlight are also suitable for growing healthy Spruce Pine trees.
 These seedlings are tough and resilient and can tolerate excessively wet or dry soil better than other pine trees.
 Humid summers and mild winters provide an excellent environment for growing Spruce Pine seedlings.

 Common Uses of Spruce Pine Seedling/Trees